chiscomax/Setting_Up_Ansible/README.md

 # Setting_Up_Ansible
-How to set up ansible controller and clients
+How to set up ansible controller and clients.
+View the PDF in the repository